 - Applicants must have the most up to date COVID-19 vaccination at least 3 months prior to the start of their proposed residency.
 You may learn more about our COVID-19 policy here.

 Our residency season spans across Spring, Summer and Fall.
 This program hosts 4-5 artist pairings each year.

 We select our International/National artists via nomination by a selected group of curators, scholars, activists.
 Applicants can be based anywhere in the world.
 Nominated artists are required to submit their application materials via our Submittable portal.
 Nominated artists can apply for their chosen residency term and will be selected through a juried process.
 Nominated artists can apply for their chosen residency term and will be selected through a juried process.
 Final decisions are made 2 – 3 months after the application close date.should expect to hear final decisions 2 – 3 months after the application close date.
 Please contact firstname.lastname@example.org or email@example.com if you have questions about your application.
 Residents receive a stipend and are provided off-site housing.
 For any significant distances, or out of state travel, Indigo Arts Alliance will pay travel expenses required for your arrival/departure.

-We are currently accepting rolling applications from the New England region (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island).
+We are currently accepting rolling applications from the North Eastern region (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island).
 The application window will be open year round.
 Submission of an application does not guarantee selection as a resident.
 Your name will go directly into our artist pool which we will pull from as the right Mentorship opportunity arises.
 There is no need to re-apply every year, unless you’d like to update your application materials.